jameskimmel/Nextcloud_Ubuntu/nextcloud.md

 # NFS mount
+This is not finished.
+Systemd should only start nextcloud after the mount is successful.

 To use an NFS mount instead of the /var/www/data directory, we should do these steps at the beginning.
 Todo: Setup systemd, so Nextcloud only starts after the mount is done.
 ```bash